nigeria navy salary

 The acting sub-lieutenant is paid 130,852 Naira per month.
 He is ranked below the sub-lieutenant and is promoted to sub-lieutenant after passing the fleet board.

-You May Like Top 5 Best Nursing Schools in Nigeria
+You May Like Police Ranks in Nigeria and Salary

 Mid ship-man